Rodeffs/PNGconverter/README.md

 ## Example

-Let's say, I've got some file named example_input.txt and I want to encode it
+Let's say, I've got some file named example_input.txt and I want to encode it.
+The command options in this case are:

-First, I need compile the program, then run:

 ```
 PNGconverter -e example_input.txt -o example_output.png